 Bermuda National Digital Bank

-The Government is committed to the creation of a Bermuda National Digital Bank with shared available for Bermudian ownership, providing an opportunity for a new generation of investors to create lasting wealth by supporting the next wave of financial services, connecting Bermudians to the global world of digital payments.
+The Government is committed to creating a Bermuda National Digital Bank with shares available for Bermudian ownership, allowing a new generation of investors to create lasting wealth by supporting the next wave of financial services, connecting Bermudians to the global world of digital payments.

 Theme 3: Infrastructure Investment